 This course will review the texts and major critical issues concerning the scrolls.
 It includes the origin and interpretation of the Old Testament and the expectation of the coming Messiah.
-Prerequisite: OT-5504 Biblical Hebrew II (Plymouth campus only).
+Prerequisite: OT-5504 Biblical Hebrew II.
+This course can be credited as a Bible elective.
+Plymouth campus only.